ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 A Link to the Past Redux is a project licensed under the terms of the GPLv3, which means that you are given legal permission to copy, distribute and/or modify this project, as long as:

 1. The source for the available modified project is shared and also available to the public without exception.
-2. The modified project subjects itself different naming convention, to differentiate it from the main and licensed Zelda 2 Redux project.
+2. The modified project subjects itself different naming convention, to differentiate it from the main and licensed A Link to the Past Redux project.

 You can find a copy of the license in the LICENSE file.